jadecobra/python_tdd_exercises/MODULE_NOT_FOUND_ERROR.md

-# How to solve the AttributeError in python
+# How to solve the ModuleNotFoundError in python

-We will step through solving a `ModuleNotFoundError` in python using Test Driven Development
+Let us step through solving a `ModuleNotFoundError` in python using Test Driven Development

 ### Prerequisites